 It is probably worth remembering that the contracting industry has survived an onslaught of legislation over the past two decades – many predicted the demise of the profession when IR35 was first mentioned in 1999, for example.
 This never happened.

 The CIOT has warned HMRC that “the abandonment of limited companies could create some very messy compliance issues”, particularly at the lower-paid end of the contract market where many workers have less choice over the business structure they operate under.
-As has been the case following the public sector roll out, individuals “could then find themselves encouraged into other dubious arrangements that help engagers protect their profitability.”
+As has been the case following the public sector roll-out, individuals “could then find themselves encouraged into other dubious arrangements that help engagers protect their profitability.”

 Likewise, the FCSA also strongly warns contractors from considering joining non-compliant tax avoidance schemes as an alternative to the limited company model.

-The organisation’s chief executive, Julia Kermode, says that “the reality is that the tax and NICs will still be due and HMRC will pursue the individual for this, and with interest, and however tempting, contractors must resist such schemes.
+The organisation’s now ex-chief executive, Julia Kermode, says that “the reality is that the tax and NICs will still be due and HMRC will pursue the individual for this, and with interest, and however tempting, contractors must resist such schemes.
 We will continue lobbying for all such schemes to be stamped out before any IR35 reforms in the private sector.”

 What should clients do?